 What does it mean to modify a custody agreement?

-A custody agreement sets a child visitation schedule for each parent.
-This is sometimes known as “possession” or “custody” of the child.
-While custody and visitation laws vary from state to state, most states use child custody agreements to establish the custody and visitation rights of each parent.
+A shared or joint custody agreement may set a child visitation schedule for each parent.
+While custody and visitation laws vary from state to state, most states use child custody agreements to establish the rights and responsibilities of each parent.

 For example, you might have your child for most of the week during the school year, while the other parent has visitation rights for one weeknight and on certain weekends.
 This schedule may need to change, however, when your child is out of school for the summer.